 Whether you're roughing it in a tent or planning a family picnic, there are many ways to make sure that your experience is fun and safe.
 Consider the following basic tips:

+- What is in the skies?
 Check the weather report before you leave home.
-When you arrive at the site, watch the skies for changes and, if possible, carry a compact weather radio.
-In inclement weather, take shelter until the worse passes.
+When you arrive at the site, keep on eye on the skies for changes and, if possible, carry a compact weather radio.
+In inclement weather, take shelter until the bad weather passes.
 Stay dry - wet clothes contribute to heat loss.
 Also, keep sleeping bags and important gear dry at all times.

-Check forest or grassland alerts.
+- Are there forest or grassland alerts?
 Forest and grassland home pages post alerts you should know before you go.
 Many of our forests and grasslands also post alerts on Twitter.
 The latest fire information may be found on InciWeb.

 Source: Forest Service and Center for Disease Control

 Remember: You are responsible for your own safety and for the safety of those around you.